 Most conflicts can't happen when all transactions run on a single node because Postgres has inter-transaction communication mechanisms to prevent it.
-Examples of these mechanisms are UNIQUE indexes, SEQUENCE operations, row and relation locking, and SERIALIZABLE dependency tracking.
-All of these mechanisms are ways to communicate between ongoing transactions to prevent undesirable concurrency issues.
+Examples of these mechanisms are UNIQUE indexes, SEQUENCE operations, row and relation locking, and ways to communicate between ongoing transactions to prevent undesirable concurrency issues.